laurelherting/lmh-headspace/AWS/examTips.md

 been reached.
 If you are learning AWS for the first time, you should turn it on so that you don't spend money without realizing it.

 ### IAM is global
-IAM stands for Identity Access Management Management.
+IAM stands for Identity Access Management.
 It is global, you don't have to specify a region when dealing with an IAM.
 When you create a user or group, this is created globally.

 ### You can access AWS platform in 3 ways